How to Manage Emotions And Maintain Discipline During Trading

 Impact of Emotions in Trading

-Trading is not just about strategies and numbers; it’s a psychological battle.
-Fear and greed are the two most powerful emotions that drive market movements.
-For instance, the dot-com bubble burst in 2000 was largely due to greed, where investors kept pouring money into internet stocks without regard for fundamentals.
+Trading is more than just strategies and numbers.
+It is a psychological battle.
+Fear and greed are the two strongest emotions that move markets.
+For example, the dot-com bubble burst in 2000 was driven by greed.
+Investors poured money into internet stocks without looking at the real value of the companies.

 🔍 Self-Assessment: Recognizing Your Emotional Triggers

 Before you can manage your emotions, you need to recognize them.
-Keep a trading journal to note when you feel elated, anxious, or fearful and what triggers these emotions.
+Try keeping a trading journal.
+Write down when you feel excited, anxious, or fearful, and note what caused those feelings.

 Example: